Sharvan45/basic_chat_site/README.md

 # basic_chat_site
-Created basic chat site using React and Redux.
+Basic chat site using React and Redux.
 API calls have been removed